MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ## Release Notes

-- *Region Restrictions.* Bumblelion’s API is documented to support selecting the lowest latency region for a new network by passing an empty/null list of CofaRegions to CreateNewNetwork.
+- *Region Restrictions.* Parties’s API is documented to support selecting the lowest latency region for a new network by passing an empty/null list of CofaRegions to CreateNewNetwork.
 This is currently not implemented.
 As well, the `CofaManager::GetRegions` and `RegionsChanged` state change are not implemented.
 For the time being when you create a new network please just pass a hardcoded CofaRegion list.

 ```cpp
 CofaRegion regionList[] = {